wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/qa_docs/README.md

 ### Parsing
-Running `qa-docs` as specified in the [Usage section](#usage) will scan every test and group file found into the include paths of the documentation, it will extract the module and tests blocks from each test file and discard any non-documentable field.
+Running `qa-docs` as specified in the [Usage section](#usage) will scan every test and group file found into the included paths of the documentation, it will extract the module and tests blocks from each test file and discard any non-documentable field.
 Also, complementary test-cases information will be extracted from a dry-run of Pytest if there isn´t a description for them.